e-Reese/CorrelationsWithProductivityCaseStudy/README.md

 The Economist and Solstad, Sondre (corresponding author), 2023.
 "All work and no play", The Economist, October 4th issue, 2023.

 ## Suggested Citation
 Reese, Ethan (Corresponding Author), 2024.
+"Correlations With Productivity"